-Functional blood tests and clotting factor analysis are performed, platelet function is normal but clotting time is significantly extended.
+Functional blood tests and clotting factor analysis are performed, and platelet function is normal, but clotting time is significantly extended.

 The corresponding genetic analyzes will also be carried out.

-When organ injuries are suspected, imaging tests such as: ultrasound images, computed tomography are performed.
+When suspected organ injuries, imaging tests such as ultrasound images and computed tomography are performed.